aliyannn/aliyannn/README.md

 * Full-stack development: Building scalable backends using Node.js and Express.
 * Responsive design: Ensuring that all web applications function perfectly across all devices and screen sizes.
 * I’m always looking for opportunities to apply my skills in front-end engineering to solve real-world problems and deliver high-quality software solutions.

+## WordPress & Shopify Developer | Digital Marketing Specialist:

+Alongside my software engineering expertise, I am also a seasoned WordPress and Shopify developer.
+I specialize in creating e-commerce solutions and custom websites that are not only visually appealing but also optimized for SEO and conversions.
+My skills extend beyond development, as I also help businesses grow by implementing digital marketing strategies tailored to their goals.

+### What I offer:
+* Custom WordPress development: Building dynamic, SEO-friendly websites that align with your brand.
+* Shopify store creation: Crafting custom, high-converting Shopify stores for e-commerce businesses.
+* SEO optimization: Enhancing website rankings to drive organic traffic and increase sales.
+* Digital marketing expertise: Implementing tailored strategies to increase brand visibility and generate leads through Google Ads, Facebook Ads, and social media marketing.
+* E-commerce growth strategies: Helping businesses scale by optimizing their online presence, driving sales, and boosting customer engagement.
+* I thrive on helping businesses succeed online, from crafting their websites to growing their e-commerce stores through effective marketing.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/aliyan-gohar-♾%EF%B8%8F-218900178//)